aufi/anpf/README.md

 ### Data persistence ###
 This framework does not provide this functionality, bud I can recommend project http://notorm.com.

+## Examples ##

+You can either look how to use **anpf** or use them as a skeleton for your own webapp.

+*   1_static - the simplest example which handles requests into rendering action files an templates.
+*   2_forms - example with handling data from form, TODO
+*   3_blog - simple blog storing data in database (by notorm), TODO

 ## Note ##
 This "framework" is inspired by Ruby on Rails, so it is based on MVC architecture.
 Please, use Rails or Sinatra if you can choose between Ruby and PHP;-)